-If you plan to retire early, it is important to know when you will be able to retire.
+If you plan to retire early, it is important to know when you can retire.
 We have already covered a lot of simple math about Financial Independence.
 But we have not yet covered how to know how long it will take you to retire (or to become Financially Independent).

-In this article, we are going to cover the simple math behind Financial Independence and find out how long you will need before you can early!
+In this article, we cover the simple math behind Financial Independence and find out how long you will need before you can retire early!

-And since we are on the subject, we are also going to see how you can retire earlier!
+And since we are on the subject, we also see how you can retire earlier!

 How to retire early?

-When you retire at the standard retirement age, you can generally rely on your country’s social security system.
+Retiring at the standard retirement age, you can rely on your country’s social security system.
 But when you are retiring early, most countries will not help you.
 In this case, you need to rely on your net worth to cover your expenses.